A Modern Theory of Cross-Validation through the Lens of Stability: Introduction

 In \Cref{sec:bousquet}, we introduce the foundational setup of cross-validation along with the relevant stability conditions, and present the risk consistency and concentration results established by \cite{bousquet2002stability}.
 In addition, we provide a collection of general probabilistic tools concerning sub-Weibull random variables and their concentration properties.
 These tools can be used to extend the results of \cite{bousquet2002stability} to settings involving more general, potentially unbounded loss functions.
 As such, they will serve as a key component in the analysis presented in subsequent sections.

 In \Cref{sec:3-model-selection}, we present results on the model selection consistency of cross-validation.
-We begin with the batch-mode setting, revisiting the consistency result of \cite{yang2007consistency}, and provide a streamlined and strengthened version.
-The improvement is illustrated through a concrete example.
+We begin with batch mode, revisiting the consistency result of \cite{yang2007consistency}, and provide a simplified proof.
 As an extension, we introduce an online model selection framework and propose an online variant of cross-validation \citep{zhang2023online}.
-While this online method resembles the classical leave-one-out cross-validation---which is known to be inconsistent in the batch setting---it can, somewhat unexpectedly, achieve consistent model selection under appropriate stability conditions.
+While this online method resembles classical leave-one-out cross-validation---which is known to be inconsistent in the batch setting---it can, somewhat unexpectedly, achieve consistent model selection under appropriate stability conditions.

 \Cref{sec:4-clt} focuses on central limit theorems (CLTs) for cross-validation risk estimates.
-We begin by presenting the CLT results under two different centering schemes, originally developed by \cite{bayle2020cross} and \cite{austern2020}, while substantially streamlining and simplifying their proofs.
-In our treatment, several technical conditions from the original works are either weakened or removed.
+We begin by presenting the CLT results under two different centering schemes, originally developed by \cite{bayle2020cross} and \cite{austern2020}, while streamlining and simplifying some of the proofs.
+In our treatment of the deterministic centering results, several technical conditions from the original work are either weakened or removed.
 We also unify the two centering approaches by identifying a condition under which they become equivalent.
 Finally, we discuss the extensions in \cite{kissel2022high}, which develop high-dimensional Gaussian approximation results in the spirit of \cite{chernozhukov2013gaussian,chernozhukov2022improved}.

 \Cref{sec:5-applications} presents several important applications of the theoretical developments in \Cref{sec:bousquet} and \Cref{sec:4-clt} across various contexts.
 The first application introduces a model confidence set based on Gaussian comparisons of CV risk estimates, representing a methodological advancement that emphasizes constructing confidence intervals for the \emph{differences} in model performance, rather than for each model individually.
 Building on this framework, we establish a model selection consistency result for selecting the most parsimonious model within the $K$-fold CV model confidence set, offering a principled correction for the well-documented overfitting tendency of CV.
 In \Cref{subsec:5.3-argmin}, we leverage the CLT results to propose a novel method for high-dimensional mean testing, providing a simple alternative to selective inference techniques.
 Extending this line of inquiry, \Cref{subsec:5.4-argmin-conf} presents a procedure for constructing confidence sets for the location of the minimum entry in a vector observed with noise.
 Finally, in \Cref{subsec:5.5-cross-conf}, we establish an asymptotic coverage guarantee for the cross-conformal prediction method under appropriate stability conditions.